phecko/vue-lightbox/README.md

 - add watch when props change

-- add for different browser
+- test for different browser